 Persons registered with the QCS Victims Register are advised of the process through correspondence from the QCS Victims Register.

 A proximity search is sought in the following circumstances:

 - an offender makes a request to travel interstate;

 - a prisoner/offender applies to transfer their parole order interstate;

 - an offender applies to change their address when supervised in the community;

 - a prisoner is considered for transfer to a work camp in the community; and

 - a prisoner is required to have an Accommodation Risk Assessment completed for consideration by the Parole Board Queensland prior to any release.

-Please notify the QCS Victims Register of a residential address change as soon as possible.
+If you are currently registered with the QCS Victims Register ,please notify the QCS Victims Register of a residential address change as soon as possible.